Ayush41/Zomato-EDA/README.md

 ## Objectives
 "To address and resolve business challenges, derive valuable insights from data, and make informed business decisions."
+Conclusion like - Which mode receives Max Rating (Online or offline)

 - **Data Cleaning**: Address missing values, outliers, and inconsistencies in the dataset.
 - **Data Processing**: Transform and preprocess data for analysis.